Loading lesson…

 The big idea: analytics is a scoreboard, not a boss.
 Read it, learn from it, and then run the next experiment.

-What is the core idea behind "Marketing Analytics: Read The Scoreboard Without Panicking"?
+What is the main idea of "Marketing Analytics: Read The Scoreboard Without Panicking"?

-Which best describes the scope of "Marketing Analytics: Read The Scoreboard Without Panicking"?
+Which action would help you apply "Marketing Analytics: Read The Scoreboard Without Panicking" responsibly?